Things to Do | Visit Chiba | Latest update:2023/07/03

-Just eight kilometers (five miles) from the airport you’ll find Narita’s other famous destination, Naritasan Shinsho-ji Temple.
+Just eight kilometers (five miles) and one train station from the airport, you’ll find the historic Naritasan Shinsho-ji Temple complex, also known as “Naritasan” for short.
 This venerable temple has over 1,080 years of history, and its hallowed grounds attract over ten-million visitors per year!
 The temple is easily accessible from the airport, just take the train to JR Narita Station or Keisei Narita Station.

 Various events held here draw crowds throughout the year, including the New Year’s festivities in January, the Taiko Drum Festival in April, the Gion Festival in July, and the Fall Foliage Festival in November.
 The vast Naritasan Park behind the temple makes for a lovely stroll during any season, as its grounds feature many elements of a classic Japanese garden.

 Experience the charm of old Japan firsthand in this preserved “living townscape” of old wooden buildings and family-run shops with long, storied histories.
-JR Sawara Station is accessible by train from Narita Airport by transferring to the Narita Line at JR Narita Station.
+If you’re coming from the airport, JR Sawara Station can be reached by train in about 30 minutes after transferring to the Narita Line at JR Narita Station.
+Including transfer time, it usually takes about an hour to get there from the airport.
 Come to simply stroll the quaint riverside streets, stop by a traditional cafe, take a boat ride down the Ono River, or if the timing is right, witness the spectacle of the semi-annual “Grand Festival.”

 Sawara is part of Katori City, and one of Katori’s coordinators for international relations, Sam, was kind enough to create a guide to the area!
 If you’d like to learn about Sawara straight from a local source, please check the article below:

-Sakura is a city located just a short train ride from Narita.
+Sakura is a city located about a 10-15 minute train ride from Narita Station, a train trip which usually takes about 30 minutes in total from the airport.
 Much of its history was defined during the days of the samurai, and parts of this warrior past can still be experienced today.
 The Old Samurai Houses of Sakura are a popular tourist destination, with the journey there itself taking you through an old samurai path, known as the Hiyodorizaka Slope, which runs through a preserved bamboo forest.
-The old samurai area is accessible by train via JR Sakura Station and Keisei Sakura Station.
+The old samurai district is accessible by train, and then about a 15-20 minute walk, via JR Sakura Station or Keisei Sakura Station.

 Learn more below: